RobertJLewis/RiBL/ReadMe.md

 Gives reference to one of the founders names & highlights the inclusion of internet & Ai driven decition within their trading method.

 ## Footer
-The footer section includes relevant links to X and Instgram.
-The links will open in a new tab and that give the company more credibility amoungs users.
+The footer section includes links to the company’s social media profiles on X (formerly Twitter) and Instagram.
+When clicked, these links open in a new tab, allowing users to browse the company’s social media pages without leaving the site.
+Adding these links helps build trust and credibility with users, showing that the company is active and engaged with its audience.
+It also gives users an easy way to stay updated on the latest news and content from the company.

-Screenshot of footer social-links:
+### Screenshot of footer social-links:

 ![Screenshot](assets/images/social-links.png)

-Ive also included easy to navigate links to other pages of the website that allow for users to navigate better between pages, instead of going back up to the top of the page to select another page.
+I’ve also included easy-to-navigate links within the footer that lead to other pages of the website.
+This makes it more convenient for users to move between pages without needing to scroll back up to the top to select a different page.
+These links are designed to improve the overall user experience by allowing for quicker and smoother navigation, helping users find what they’re looking for with less effort and improving the site's accessibility.